brannondorsey/quartzite/notes.md

 - Handle refreshes so that they don't take another screenshot and add a new metadata entry to the database
 - API search now working correctly
 - Handle database having no entries
+- Re-arrange files ~~and create a config.txt for easy server side setup~~